edouardfouche/R-streamgenerator/README.md

 * Write more tests
 * Write about the generation approach
 * Develop other dependencies and transitions (drifts)
+* Allow mixed dependencies in multivariate streams
-* Develop for discrete data too
+* Allow mixed real/discrete data sets
+* Write visualization functions
 * Use it